 The Q community continues to flourish, and by 2020 we anticipate a community of thousands – all belonging to an established long-term home for improvers.

-Applications to Q are being phased across different parts of the UK and we are partnering with a number of organisations who are helping us to grow the community – Health Improvement Scotland, Public Health Wales, Health and Social Care Northern Ireland and in England the Academic Health Science Network (AHSNs).
+Opportunities to join Q are being phased across different parts of the UK and we are partnering with a number of organisations who are helping us to grow the community – Healthcare Improvement Scotland, Public Health Wales, Health and Social Care Northern Ireland and in England the Academic Health Science Network (AHSNs).